 According to the most recent statistics, large truck accidents killed 3,986 people in 2016, leaving thousands more seriously injured.
 The size and weight of large commercial trucks make them extremely dangerous vehicles for other cars on the road, pedestrians, and the truck drivers themselves.
 Though many truckers are skilled drivers who practice their duty of care while on the road, truck accidents are common and often lead to devastating injuries.
-If you or a loved one has suffered an injury in a truck accident in Montana because of the truck driver or another party’s negligence, contact the Great Falls trucking accident lawyer at Kovacich Snipes, P.C. for help.
+If you or a loved one has suffered an injury in a truck accident in Montana because of the truck driver or another party’s negligence, contact the Great Falls trucking accident lawyer at Kovacich Snipes Johnson, P.C. for help.

 In most truck accident cases – especially those involving large trucking companies, defendants will have highly skilled attorneys on their side from the moment the collision occurs.
 They will do all they can to close the claim without paying you the amount needed to cover all your injuries and other losses.
 You need an experienced advocate on your side as soon as possible, to gather and preserve evidence, deal with insurance companies and protect your best interests.